betrusted-io/betrusted-io.github.io/avalanche-noise.md

 remote EM source.
 In the case of the avalanche generator, the possibility translates to introducing stray currents on the sensitive avalanche generator diode output, which operates at micro-ampere levels.
-These stray currents can imprint a repetative or relatively fixed waveform superimposed on the noise waveform, which if a simple 1-bit discriminator is used, could result in the generator effectively being stuck in a single state.
+These stray currents can imprint a repetitive or relatively fixed waveform superimposed on the noise waveform, which if a simple 1-bit discriminator is used, could result in the generator effectively being stuck in a single state.
 In the case of the modular noise